 Tom Reed served as president of the Colorado Golf Association in 1986-87.
-And as those who know him like to say, he could play a little bit, too.
+And he could play a little bit, too.

 Born in Denver in 1934, Reed graduated from East High School and played on strong golf teams at the University of North Texas (then North Texas State) that earned a spot in NCAA Championships.
 While still in college, he qualified for the 1955 U.S. Amateur Championship in Richmond, Va.
 Four others would follow: 1956 at Forest Lake, Ill.; 1962 at Pinehurst, N.C.; 1963 at Des Moines, Iowa; and 1970 at Portland, Ore.
 Reed reached the third round at Forest Lake and Pinehurst.